vincent-peugnet/carnet-video/README.md

 ### Dependencies

-This programm is supposed to depend only on packages that are in Debian.
+This programm is supposed to depend only on packages that are in Debian. (that's a design strategy) It use composer to call a few PHP packages.

 - packages
     - ffmpeg